An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Multi-Tissue eQTL Inference

 Let $\alpha \in (0,1)$ be a target false discovery rate (FDR) for the multiple testing problem (\ref{mult-test}).
 Vectors $\bz$ for which the local false discovery rate $\eta(\bz)$ is small provide evidence for the alternative $\bGam \neq \0$.
-We carry out testing of gene-SNP pairs using a simple step-up procedure that is applied to the running average of the ordered local false discover rates.
-The procedure, which is described below, appears in essentially the same form in \cite{newton2004detecting}, \cite{sun2007oracle}, and \cite{cai2009simultaneous}.
+We carry out testing of gene-SNP pairs using a step-up procedure applied to the running average of the ordered local false discover rates \citep{newton2004detecting,cai2009simultaneous}.